 I-90/Soldiers Field Road, West Station

 The I-90/Soldiers Field Road realignment is a $1.1 billion multi-year project that will have tremendous implications and impact for Allston-Brighton.
 The approved design, announced in early 2019, was improved by the prolonged and robust advocacy of the I-90 Task Force, which has been meeting for over five years.
-As the city councilor representing Allston-Brighton, Liz will continue to be a vigorous advocate for early construction of West Station as a multimodal transportation hub with a light rail link across the Charles, on the existing Grand Junction railway line to Kendall Square.
+As the city councilor representing Allston-Brighton, Liz continues to be a vigorous advocate for early construction of West Station as a multimodal transportation hub with a light rail link across the Charles, on the existing Grand Junction railway line to Kendall Square.
 Timely investments in these infrastructure improvements will be an economic driver for the region.
 They would also signify Boston’s and the Commonwealth’s serious commitment to reducing carbon emissions by offering viable mass transit alternatives that reduce traffic congestion.